Trams in The Hague: Horse-drawn trams

-The first lines in The Hague were horse-drawn.
 In the first half of the 1880s, steam trams appeared and rapidly replaced the horse-drawn lines, especially in longer services.
 One of these was the line between The Hague and Delft in July 1887, which is still in service today and extended to Scheveningen Noord.
-In August 1904, the first electrified line went into service; this is now part of line 9 between Plein and Scheveningen Kurhaus.
-Most of this line is still part of the line between Vrederust and Scheveningen Noord.
+On 17 May 1887, the NV Haagsche Tramweg-Maatschappij (HTM) was formed after acquiring the Belgian company Société Anonyme des Tramways de La Haye, marking the birth of HTM.